diggtvu/pyDCMvnDocs/docs/fundamentals/setting-up-cursor.md

 ## Next Steps

-Continue with [Project Setup](./project-setup) to configure your first BIM development project with Cursor AI.
+With Cursor installed and configured, continue with [Project Setup](./project-setup.md) to organize your BIM development environment and configure workspace-specific settings.

 ---